rwndy/rwndy/README.md

 ### Hi there 👋

 My name is riwandi.
 But, You can call Me Wandi.
-My hobby is reading anything i see. like, advertising signpost, obat kuat ads and also comedy book

-why i choose front end developer to be my job and why i took javascript as a programming language? because Javascript is weird and made me mad also sucks

 ![github stats](https://github-readme-stats.vercel.app/api?username=rwndy&show_icons=true)